|I go hiking because I love it and it's making me healthier - not to lose weight|

 What do I really want?

-That day in August 2015 when my doctor called with the bad news, I thought about what I really wanted for the rest of my life, however long that is.
+That day in August 2015 when my doctor called to tell me that I had diabetes, I thought about what I really wanted for the rest of my life, however long that is.

 I realized I want two things.